Addono/deploying-nextjs-demo/README.md

 ### Our First Deployment to Vercel

 To create our first deployment to Vercel we need to start by creating an account.
-Open [vercel.com](https://vercel.com/signup) and follow the signup instructions, their free tier is more than sufficient for this demo.
+Open [vercel.com](https://vercel.com/signup) and follow the sign-up instructions, their free tier is more than sufficient for this demo.

 Now we will use the [Vercel CLI](https://vercel.com/cli) to deploy our source code.
 First run: